okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023/index.md

 #### Unusual telephony requests blocked by machine-learning measures

-SMS and voice requests are now blocked if an internal machine-learning-based toll fraud and abuse-detection model considers the requests unusual.
-Telephony requests that are blocked by the machine-learning model have a `DENY` status in the System Log. <!-- OKTA-562110-->
+Okta uses an internal machine-learning-based toll fraud and abuse-detection model to block unusual SMS or voice requests.
+Telephony requests that are blocked by the model have a `DENY` status in the System Log. <!-- OKTA-562110-->

 #### Bugs fixed in 2023.01.0